Getting the Fit Right

 The Hairline Exception (For Shorter Foreheads) What if placing the headset four fingers high pushes the pads into your hair?

-If the four-finger rule puts the headset in your hair, simply slide it down until the pads are resting comfortably on the bare skin of your forehead.
+If the four-finger rule puts the headset in your hair, slide it down until the pads are resting on the bare skin of your forehead.
 In a nutshell: place the headset as high as possible (up to four fingers), but always strictly below the hairline.

 The Tape Measure Method

-If you are curious to see exactly how the science maps out, or if you are someone who simply finds comfort in precise data, there are tools available.
+If you are curious to know how the science maps out, or if you are someone who simply finds comfort in precise data, there are tools available.
 The Beam F3 Locator, for example, allows you to measure the circumference of your head and calculate the exact "10-20 EEG" coordinates for your skull.

 We want to provide this resource for anyone who finds comfort in exact numbers.
 However, we also want to assure you: from a scientific standpoint, this level of precision is absolutely not necessary for your daily sessions.